kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 permalink: ten-tips-to-get-hired-in-a-call-center-this-week/
 author: Kevin Olega
 ---
-I wrote tips in this site to help a few friends look for work in a call center.
+I wrote tips in this website to help a few friends look for work in a call center.

 Later on more people asked me for tips.

-Instead of explaining things to them one by one I decided it would be better if I put the advice in writing and answered questions on this site.
+Instead of explaining things to them one by one I decided it would be better if I put the advice in writing and answered questions on this website.

 I don’t claim to have all the answers but I believe I have a few that could help.